24 April 2013

 "The First Night of Interrogation" (poem)

 J., a friend of mine who runs a printing press published this collection of poems by the activist Axel Pinpin.
-Tugmaang Matatabil (Tactless Verses) is a powerful piece of prison literature.
+Tugmaang Matatabil is a powerful piece of prison literature.
 The exclamations of Pinpin’s poems lit and ignite one’s perception of the systemic and systematic abuses of power by those in power.
 It takes guts to convert this personal detestation of corruption into subversion and to fashion from it an indictment of human rights violation committed by the government.
 The poems renew the tradition of resistance and protest in the writings of National Artist Amado V. Hernandez.
 Here's an English translation of a key poem in the book.
 It's a revised version of the one I posted in my other blog.

 The First Night of Interrogation*